20 Epic Road Trips That Show You the Real Australia

 Gibb River Road, WA

-8/21As one of Australia’s more challenging routes, the 660-kilometre Gibb River Road requires a little more planning.
+8/21As one of Australia’s more challenging routes, the 647-kilometre Gibb River Road requires a little more planning.
 Branching north of Derby, near Broome, the road cuts through the Kimberley wilderness.
-Pack a few jerry cans of fuel and enjoy the real Aussie outback, where you may encounter rock wallabies and Mitchell’s water monitors.
+Pack a few jerry cans of fuel and water and enjoy the outback, where you may encounter rock wallabies and Mitchell’s water monitors.

 Image credit: Getty Images/iStockphoto